HEnquist/camilladsp/README.md

 For synchronous resampling it instead works by transforming the waveform with FFT, modifying the spectrum, and then getting the resampled waveform by inverse FFT.

-CamillaDSP provides six preset profiles for the resampler:
+CamillaDSP provides four preset profiles for the resampler:
 * Synchronous
 * FastAsync
 * BalancedAsync